words/rhymes/README.md

 - [cmu-pronouncing-dictionary](https://github.com/words/cmu-pronouncing-dictionary): All the 134,000+ words in the CMU pronouncing dictionary as a simple JSON object
 - [code](https://github.com/hapijs/code): assertion library
 - [lodash](https://github.com/lodash/lodash): The modern build of lodash modular utilities.
-- [object-values](https://github.com/sindresorhus/object-values): Get the values of an object

 ## Dev Dependencies